MarvelousSoftware/marvelous-aurelia-grid/README.md

 Project documentation: [http://marvelous.software/docs.html#/grid](http://marvelous.software/docs.html#/grid)

+.NET backend source code: https://github.com/MarvelousSoftware/MarvelousSoftwareDotNet

-Please bear in mind that this library is still in the beta and some features (like translations support) might be missing.
+NOTE: Please bear in mind that this library is still in the beta and some features (like translations support) might be missing.

 ## Installation
 Install the grid into your project using jspm: